-Object Storage Is for Everyone; It’s Time to Adopt it
+Object Storage is for Everyone; It’s Time to Adopt it

 Why should you use object storage?
 How difficult is it to get started with it?
 Where can you begin?
 And how can you limit your initial investment and get the best ROI?
 The last question is the most important one, and you’ll find the answer at the end of this article.

-First, why object storage?
+Why object storage?

 Only a small part of our data needs to reside on low-latency arrays (and it’s best if they’re all flash storage).
 This type of storage system gives you consistency of performance (not just low latency), and your active and structured data are much happier, as is the user.

-But the rest of the world is made up of unstructured data, and workloads that are less sensitive to latency, such as archives and backups.
+But the rest of the world is made up of unstructured data, and workloads less sensitive to latency, such as archives and backups.
 In addition, a lot of data is now accessed remotely from a variety of devices connected over the internet.

-Here’s an example.
-Think about an organization with remote offices.
+Here’s an example: think about an organization with remote offices.
 All of them need local file services, and some users want to sync and share data too.
 The IT manager wants to maintain control over access and data while granting backup and DR, as well as keep costs down.
 This is a common scenario today, one that is perfect for object storage.
 With object storage in your datacenter (perhaps with data replicated in the cloud or at a secondary datacenter), it is possible to easily deploy sync & share and remote NAS gateways.
 And this is just the beginning.